-Recent statements by executive and legislative branch officials concerning the United States' reliance on China for its pharmaceutical supply chain reflects - and will likely increase - CFIUS' sensitivity to such areas.
-For example, on March 25, 2020, the U.S. Under Secretary of Defense for Acquisition and Sustainment Ellen Lord - who oversees the Defense Department's CFIUS responsibilities - warned that it "is critically important that we understand that during this crisis, the [defense-industrial base] is vulnerable to adversarial capital, so we need to ensure that companies can stay in business without losing their technology."
+Recent statements by executive and legislative branch officials concerning the U.S.' reliance on China for its pharmaceutical supply chain reflect - and will likely increase - CFIUS' sensitivity to such areas.

+For example, on March 25, U.S. Under Secretary of Defense for Acquisition and Sustainment Ellen Lord - who oversees the U.S. Department of Defense's CFIUS responsibilities - warned that it "is critically important that we understand that during this crisis, the [defense-industrial base] is vulnerable to adversarial capital, so we need to ensure that companies can stay in business without losing their technology."

 Lord further cautioned that small businesses may be more likely to enter problematic arrangements with foreign investors owing to uncertainty surrounding the renewal of their defense contracts.
 We expect that pressure from lawmakers and attention from CFIUS and its member agencies will largely foreclose any relaxation on the types of deals that will be approved or, if not notified, escape the attention of CFIUS.

-Lawmakers have expressed even more pointed concerns about reliance on China for the United States' pharmaceutical supply chain.
-Recently, Republican Sen. Tom Cotton (Arkansas) and Republican Congressman Mike Gallagher (Wisconsin) introduced a bill to counter the growing U.S. dependence on Chinese-manufactured pharmaceuticals.
-Similarly, in December 2019, Democrat and Senate Minority Leader Chuck Schumer (New York) called on the Government Accountability Office to conduct an investigation into the United States' ability to manufacture pharmaceuticals, noting he was "greatly concerned by the strategic vulnerability created by [the United States'] reliance on China, a strategic adversary, for the [Active Pharmaceutical Ingredients (APIs)] used to manufacture a very wide range of lifesaving drugs that are vital to our healthcare system."
+Lawmakers have expressed even more pointed concerns about reliance on China for the U.S.' pharmaceutical supply chain.
+Recently, Sen. Tom Cotton, R-Ark., and Rep. Mike Gallagher, R-Wis., introduced a bill to counter the growing U.S. dependence on Chinese-manufactured pharmaceuticals.

+Similarly, in December 2019, Senate Minority Leader Chuck Schumer, D-N.Y., called on the U.S. Government Accountability Office to conduct an investigation into the U.S.' ability to manufacture pharmaceuticals, noting he was "greatly concerned by the strategic vulnerability created by [the U.S.'] reliance on China, a strategic adversary, for the [active pharmaceutical ingredients] used to manufacture a very wide range of lifesaving drugs that are vital to our healthcare system."

 Although the current pandemic may have highlighted these tensions, the sensitivity expands beyond COVID-19.
 For example, according to data from the U.S. Department of Commerce, in 2019, about 80% of the U.S. supply of antibiotics was made in China.
-Especially with increased scrutiny from lawmakers, we expect CFIUS and its member agencies to harshly examine any further foreign investments in the U.S. pharmaceutical supply